snalahi/Python-Functions-Files-and-Dictionaries/README.md

 #### hello('David',4) => 'hello()' is the function invocation; ''David',4' are the provided arguments or values (function arguments) / parameter values / actual parameters.

+The scope of a variable is the set of statements where a variable name can be accessed.

+#### As a problem-solving strategy, it's helpful to decompose, to find a function by referring to other functions that don't yet exist and then write those functions.

+#### Variables are local, but objects are not.

+#### List objects are always mutable in python.

+When a python function returns multiple values, it automatically transforms the values in a form of tuple.
+This phenomenon is called `Tuple Packing`.